Health at Home Locations

 The association was enthusiastically supported by the Pulaski County Medical Society which elected a Medical Advisory Board from its members to review any medical issues that came before the board.
 Elizabeth Hoeltzel, long prominent in the Greater Little Rock area of Public Nursing, was appointed director.
 The remaining staff was comprised of two other public health nurses, Casrine Rufener, a graduate of CHI St. Vincent Infirmary and Hazel Kuhns, a graduate of St. Luke’s Hospital, Bellingham, Washington.
 Grown from a seed of caring concern for their fellow man, a lot of planning and hard work, the Junior Leagues’ vision had become a reality; Visiting Nurse Association of Greater Little Rock was established.

-The first VNA patient’s father was unemployed and at the time of service could afford to pay nothing; therefore the fee for services for this family was waived.
+The first VNA patient’s father was unemployed and at the time of service could afford to pay nothing.
+The fee for services to this family was waived.
 During its first year of operation, the nurses employed by the VNA of Greater Little Rock made 4,842 visits to 786 patients in 642 homes.

 From humble beginnings, in an ever-changing world of insurance coverage, Medicare, Medicaid, health care regulations and new technology over the past seven decades, the Visiting Nurse Association of Greater Little Rock has changed and grown.
 As the community it served continued to grow, the name changed to the Visiting Nurse Association of Arkansas to encompass all areas of service, outside of Little Rock.
 Taking root in the minds and hearts of caring volunteers from the Junior League, concerned for the needs of their fellow man, an idea for a program that would minister to the health needs of people from all walks of life, regardless of their ability to pay, became a reality.
 Continuing the legacy of caring begun by the Jr. League Volunteers, the VNA of Arkansas has continued to provide for some of the non-clinical needs of patients through our Patient Assistance Fund, funded by community donations and grants.